GracefulTabby/streamlit-chunk-file-uploader/README.md

 ```

 ## About chunk size
-When a file is uploaded, the Python script slices it on the browser side with the specified chunk size and sends it as a binary string through setComponentValue.
+When a file is uploaded, a Python script slices the file at the specified chunk size on the browser side and sends it as multiple files to the backend.
-In addition to the binary string, setComponentValue also transmits information such as upload mode, file name, and file size to be received by the backend.
-Therefore, it is important to note that the chunk size and the size of the request may differ.
+It's important to note that chunk size and request size are different.
-In cases where there are constraints such as client_max_body_size, it is necessary to set a value slightly smaller than the constraint size, for example, setting it to 31MB if the constraint is 32MB.
+If you have a constraint such as client_max_body_size, you should set it to a value slightly smaller than the constraint size, such as 31MB if the constraint size is 32MB.